-A new study that appears in The Ocular Surface (June 2018), co-authored by Charles Bouchard, MD, cites an association between untreated obstructive sleep apnea and the presence of floppy rubbery upper eyelids.
+A research report that appears in The Ocular Surface (June 2018), co-authored by Charles Bouchard, MD, cites an association between untreated obstructive sleep apnea and the presence of floppy rubbery upper eyelids.

 It is estimated that 80 percent of people with sleep apnea have not been diagnosed.

 The daytime symptoms easily mimic symptoms of other conditions.
 For example, a 30-year-old, 130 lb. woman with three children under age five may attribute her persistent daytime fatigue and morning headaches to the stress of taking care of her kids.

 Or, her fatigue and headaches may have been misdiagnosed as chronic fatigue syndrome.

 Dr. Bouchard is chair of Loyola Medicine’s department of ophthalmology and says that floppy rubbery upper eyelids are found in patients with one of three conditions:

 • Lax eyelid syndrome (includes conjunctivitis)

 • Floppy eyelid syndrome (comes with obesity and male gender)

 The Loyola study included 35 participants who were suspected of having untreated sleep apnea.

 They were evaluated by Loyola sleep specialists via overnight sleep studies.